-The Center for Veterinary Health Sciences likewise follows the strictest guidelines
+The College of Veterinary Medicine likewise follows the strictest guidelines for animal

-for animal resources.
-The center is fully accredited through the Association for
+resources.
+The center is fully accredited through the Association for Assessment

-Assessment and Accreditation of Laboratory Animal Care International accreditation
+and Accreditation of Laboratory Animal Care International accreditation program.

-program.
-This means that OSU meets or exceeds AAALAC standards when using animals
+This means that OSU meets or exceeds AAALAC standards when using animals in research,

 Animal based research has played a critical role in virtually every major medical advance of the last century – for both human and animal health.
 Since 1979, every Nobel Prize in Medicine awarded, with one exception, was dependent on data from animal models.